-On the back of this, we have not yet fully invested in all the livestock, fencing, nor the baler, due in part to the delays in the Government rolling out the Stewardship Agreement that the Farm has applied for.
-However, the contract has now been awarded for the fencing contract to begin and this should be commencing shortly.
+On the back of this, we have not yet fully invested in all the livestock and fencing, due in part to the delays in the Government rolling out the Stewardship Agreement that the Farm has applied for.
+However the contract has now been awarded for the fencing contract to begin and this should be commencing shortly.